DavidCThames/MobileMink-WebService/README.md

 # MobileMink-WebService
-Web Service to provide memento data to the Mobile Memento app
+Web Service to provide memento data to the Mobile Mink app